CatOfTheCannals/final-project-park-management/report.md

 ## Current Status
 ### Implemented Requirements:
-- Initial test framework setup

-### Next Steps:
-1. Complete database schema definition
+- Complete database schema with all required tables and relationships
-2. Implement data validation constraints
-3. Add query functionality
+- Data validation constraints via foreign keys, unique constraints, and triggers
+- Functional queries for all required reporting needs
+- Comprehensive test suite verifying all requirements

 ## Assumptions
 1. We are using **MySQL** as the database engine.
-(Updated from original assumption)
 2. All data will be stored in a single database instance (`park_management`) for simplicity.
 3. Park codes (`parks.code`) are unique identifiers for parks (e.g., 'A', 'B').
 4. Visitors are directly associated with the park they are visiting (`visitors.park_id`), even though they stay in accommodations.
 This simplifies querying visitor counts per park.